-Get in the Queue
+Things to know before going to Japan: Get in the Queue

 The Japanese love to queue.
 I thought this was just a thing the Brits did before arriving, but the Japanese definitely have the market corned on this.
 No matter where I was I saw orderly, organized lines everywhere if there was a wait.

 On one of my days in Tokyo I took the train over to Tokyo Disney.
 I arrived 2 hours before rope drop and there were hundreds, if not thousands of people already lined up to enter the park.
 Inside the park was no different.
 DisneySea had a Pirates of the Caribbean themed show for the summer.
 Over 2 hours before the show was scheduled to start there were people sitting on the ground (on fold-able mats they brought with them) around the area where the show would take places.